Certified Public Accountant Act

 2. Has been declared by a court to be under guardianship or assistance and that declaration has not been voided.

-3. Has been declared bankrupt and his or her rights have not yet been reinstated.
+3. Has been declared bankrupt and their rights have not yet been reinstated.

 4. Has been discharged from public service as a result of a disciplinary sanction and five years have not yet passed since the date when the disciplinary sanction became final and unappealable.

-5. Has been dismissed from public service as a result of disciplinary sanction and the period during which he or she is barred from reappointment has not yet expired.
+5. Has been dismissed from public service as a result of disciplinary sanction and the period during which they are barred from reappointment has not yet expired.

 6. Has been sanctioned by being expelled from practice as provided for in this Act.

-If any of the above circumstances applies to a person already practicing as a CPA, his or her CPA certificate will be voided or revoked.
-Notwithstanding the foregoing, however, if the CPA certificate has been voided or revoked as a result of any of the circumstances under subparagraphs 1 through 5 of the preceding paragraph he or she may still apply for a CPA certificate under this Act once the cause ceases to exist.
+If any of the above circumstances applies to a person already practicing as a CPA, their CPA certificate will be voided or revoked.
+Notwithstanding the foregoing, however, if the CPA certificate has been voided or revoked as a result of any of the circumstances under subparagraphs 1 through 5 of the preceding paragraph, they may still apply for a CPA certificate under this Act once the cause ceases to exist.

 Article 7